MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-entities-fetch.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 > [!NOTE]
-> This request is not available for Office 365 Cloud App Security.
+> This request is not available for Microsoft 365 Cloud App Security.

 Run the GET request to fetch the entity matching the specified primary key.